 What to do if I still have to pay money on my vehicle when it’s written off?

-You can either continue to make your payment to your finance provider or speak to him to agree on an amount to settle it.
+You can also pay your settlement fee to your finance provider for the outstanding payments.
+You can either continue to pay your finance provider or speak to him to agree on an amount to settle it.

 You will not be Insured to Drive if your Vehicle is Written Off

 If your vehicle is declared written off, you will not be insured to drive it.
 Also, you will keep paying your insurance premium till your contract finishes.
-You will have to pay more next time when you will have a policy.
+You will have to pay more next time you have a policy.

 The settlement fee will be paid after deducting the excess on your insurance policy.
 For example, if your car is valued at £7,000 and your excess amount is £250, you’ll receive a £6,750 payout.